- Home

 - Look for coats, hats, and boots labeled water-resistant.
 They’re less likely to have PFAS than waterproof products.

-- Make popcorn on the stove or in an air popper instead of microwave bags
+- Make popcorn on the stove or in an air popper instead of microwave bags.

 - Avoid ordering food in grease-resistant wrappers or containers.